4sh/datamaintain/samples/workflows/case-downtime/README.md

 So consider these 3 steps :
 - BEFORE : represents all the time before your deployment.
-- DURING : represents all the downtime during the deployment.
+- DOWNTIME : represents all the downtime during the deployment.
 - AFTER : represents all the time after the deployment.

 Now imagine you will have an execution of Datamaintain for each step.
 So to minimise your downtime you have to